 Introducing a subscription program to B2B customers is an excellent way to strengthen, maintain, and retain the customer connection.
-You’ll need enterprise-ready solutions to support the complexities of managing B2B subscriptions though.
-Some of these subscription processes may be maintained on the website or eCommerce site–or they may be operating in the backend system where the sales department is keeping track of subscriptions and managing them from that location.
+You’ll need enterprise-ready solutions to support the complexities of managing B2B subscriptions.
+Some of these subscription processes may be maintained on the website or eCommerce site – or they may be operating in the backend system where the sales department is keeping track of subscriptions and managing them from that location.

 Businesses providing subscriptions must ensure their technology stack is built to handle the substantial demands.
 This begins with a comprehensive database and automation to oversee invoicing, and inevitably, collections processes.
 The sales department must be able to manage different tiers of pricing, relying on an automated system for the configure, price, quote (CPQ) system, applying discounts depending on specific customers, annual up-front or bulk purchases, and more.

-The key is to make the process a positive one rather than a headache, managing technological logistics for subscriptions and expected options; for instance, customers should be able to pause or skip months of their subscription if needed, as well as knowing they have the choice to come back.
-It should be easy for customers to manage and update their account information also, knowing it is secure.
+The key is to make the process a positive one rather than a headache, managing technological logistics for subscriptions and expected options; for instance, customers should be able to pause or skip months of their subscription if needed, as well as have the choice to come back.
+It should be easy for customers to manage and update their account information while knowing it is secure.

 Making the Subscription Process a Positive Experience for Everyone

 Many businesses realize the need for one central management platform that can handle all the needs of B2B subscriptions, including specific features like:

 A cloud-based system